bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 8. The system automatically notifies the related organization and/or the reporter about the decision.

 **Postconditions**
-- The listing status is updated to “Active,” “Suspended,” or “Removed.”
+- The listing status is updated to "Active," "Suspended," or "Removed."
 - The system records the moderation action in an audit log.
 - Relevant parties (organization owner and/or reporter) are notified of the moderation outcome.